 The first and the foremost step towards successful navigation through a test is befriending the test and familiarizing oneself with the structure of the test.
 IELTS Listening section has four sections or recordings with ten questions in each section.
 Each question carries a single raw point, and there is no penalty for a wrong answer.
 The test has been allotted 40 minutes- 30 minutes for the test plus another 10 minutes for transferring answers to an answer sheet.

 The clips begin with an introduction of the recording for the benefit of the test-takers and are usually organized as:

-Answer is always in the content: The IELTS Listening section is formulated to test your capabilities to decipher and understand the language.
+The IELTS Listening section is formulated to test your capabilities to decipher and understand the language.
 It does not require you to have a foreknowledge of the content.
 Hence, you must listen to recordings carefully and answer accordingly.
-Understand how the language is presented and used in both general setting as well as an academic setting.
+Understand how the language is presented and used in both general settings as well as an academic setting.
 The answer is always in the content.
 You have to ‘fill-in-the-blanks’ by recalling the content.
 When answering a question relating to a particular recording, wrap your mind around that specific recording.

 Whether you are planning to study in a foreign university or are on your way to secure a new job, you follow these strategies and secure an 8.0 Band in IELTS and then, book your ticket and pack your bags to move to your desired destination!

 Liked this article?
 We would love to see you spread some love by sharing this article, as it may help many who are looking to study in other countries.